moment/moment/readme.md

 Contributing
 ============

-To contribute, fork the library and install these npm packages.
+To contribute, fork the library and install grunt.

-    npm install jshint uglify-js nodeunit
+    npm install grunt -g

 You can add tests to the files in `/test/moment` or add a new test file if you are adding a new feature.

-To run the tests, do `make test` to run all tests, `make test-moment` to test the core library, and `make test-lang` to test all the languages.
+To run the tests, do `grunt test` to run all tests.

-To check the filesize, you can use `make size`.
+To check the filesize, you can use `grunt size`.

-To minify all the files, use `make moment` to minify moment, `make langs` to minify all the lang files, or just `make` to minfy everything.
+To minify all the files, use `grunt release`.

 If your code passes the unit tests (including the ones you wrote), submit a pull request.